 7. Immune Boost

-Omega 3 Fish Oil/Manuka honey/Vitamin C – You can take a teaspoon of Manuka honey (UMF 5+) direct in your mouth.
-I like to take 1000mg of Vitamin C & Omega 3 Fish Oil tabs daily.
+Omega 3 Fish Oil/Vitamin C/Garlic & Echinacea – I like to take 1000mg of Vitamin C, Garlic, Echinacea & Omega 3 Fish Oil tabs daily.

 These three things are all preventive & help to keep my immune system & oral health in good shape.